 If you’re looking for an alternative museum experience, you might want to visit the New Orleans Historic Voodoo Museum.
 Take a tour of their two rooms packed with voodoo-related artifacts to learn more about its history in the area.
 It’s open daily from 10-6 with tickets costing just $7 for adults.
 It’s located in the French Quarter and you can get directions here.

 While there are plenty of things to do in New Orleans to keep you busy, it’s worth it to head out of the city on a swamp tour.
 Thanks to its location in the Mississippi Delta, there’s plenty of swamp just outside of New Orleans.

 On a typical tour, you’ll cruise through the swamp on a small boat as you learn about the environment and its many inhabitants.
 Along the way, you may see wild boards, egrets, snakes, and maybe even alligators.

-One company that comes recommended is Cajun Tours.
+One company that comes recommended is Cajun Pride.
 They have a few different options, including their popular sunset swamp tour.
 Kayaking tours are also available through New Orleans Kayak Swamp Tours.
 Whichever you choose, a swamp tour is definitely one of the top New Orleans activities.

 9. Eat Beignets at Cafe du Monde

 This is most definitely one of the most touristy things to do in New Orleans, but we just can’t leave it out.
 Cafe du Monde is an institution in the city — it’s been around since 1862.

 Join the crowd and get in line for a plate of beignets and a cup of coffee.
 In case you’re wondering, beignets are tasty little morsels of fried dough covered in powdered sugar.